-If you have been arrested for DUI in Philadelphia, your car will be impounded.
-If you are found guilty of DUI, your vehicle will be required to be impounded for some additional period of time.
-The impoundment of a vehicle can be costly as fees are calculated per day in impound and can eventually add up to many hundreds or even thousands of dollars.
+If you have been Arrested for DUI in Philadelphia, your car will be impounded.
+If you are found guilty of DUI, your vehicle will be required to be impounded for an additional period of time.
+The impoundment of a vehicle can be costly, as fees are calculated per day in impound, and may eventually add up to many hundreds or even thousands of dollars.

 Once your vehicle is taken to and stored in an impound lot, the fees will begin to accumulate rapidly.
-If your car was taken to a lot after your DUI arrest, you should make arrangements to retrieve the vehicle as quickly as possible to avoid incurring additional fees.
-While you may not feel that you are guilty of a DUI and that the impoundment was therefore unjust, the amount is minimal relative to the fees you will incur if you wait.
-In the grand scheme of a DUI charge, this is a small problem and one you should resolve immediately whenever possible.
+If your car was taken to a lot after your DUI arrest, you should arrange to retrieve the vehicle as quickly as possible to avoid incurring additional fees.
+Although you may not feel that you are guilty of a DUI, and that the impoundment was therefore unjust, the amount is minimal relative to the fees you will incur if you wait.
+In the grand scheme of a DUI Charge, this is a small problem, and you should resolve it immediately whenever possible.

 - First offense: Impounded for 10 days

 - Second offense in 5 years: Impounded for 30 days

 - Third offense in 10 years: Impounded for 90 days or more